MindRoadAB/Exjobb-HOTPANTS/README.md

-This is a part of a master degree
+This is a part of a master degree and this is a README.